 When it comes to painting Stucco, there’s no such thing as “one and done.”
 In order to achieve a quality finish that will stand the test of time, it’s important to apply multiple coats of paint.
 The first coat should be a thin layer that acts as a primer, helping the second coat to adhere better and providing a smooth surface for the topcoat.

 Once the first coat has dried, the second coat can be applied.
 This coat should be slightly thicker than the first, and it’s important to allow it to dry completely before applying the final topcoat.

-This topcoat will provide the paint job with its final colour and lustre, so it’s worth getting it right.
+This topcoat will provide the paint job with its final color and luster, so it’s worth getting it right.

-But the major question is how long we should wait to apply the second coat of paint.
+But the major question is how long to wait between coats of paint to apply the second coat of paint.

 How Long Should You Wait Between Coats of Paint?

 There are a few things to remember when deciding how long to wait between coats of paint.
 First, you’ll need to consider the paint you’re using.
 Water-based paints require a minimum of 6 hours to dry, while oil-based paints need at least 24 hours.
 In both cases, waiting up to 24 hours is safe before applying Paint to the next coat.

 Another factor to consider is the temperature and humidity of your painting environment.
 Hotter, more humid conditions can cause paint to dry more quickly, so you may need to adjust your timing accordingly.
 Conversely, cooler, drier conditions can extend the drying time of water- and oil-based paints.